edugca/xlFRED/README.md

 No macros, no VBA, just lambda functions!

+Build your own spreadsheets wisely as each function calculation is a call to the FRED's web service.
+Functions also depend on the online availability of the FRED's server.

 Requirements: Excel 365 for Windows

 **How can I use xlFRED functions in my own workbook?**